TMD20/PT-Muxer/README.md

 - [Acknowledgement](#acknowledgement)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
+# Overview

+PT_Remuxer is designed to assist in creating remuxes for various private tracker websites.
+The primary goal of this program is to automate as much of the process as possible.
+A secondary goal is to provide as much data as possible to the user, so they can verifiy information through secondary sources.
+For example in the case of commentary subtitles, and providing them the correct title

+# Features
+* Extract Tracks From Multiple Sources:
+* Gathers BDINFO and Eac3to from Sources, along with Files
+* Extract Compatibility Track from True HD
+* Guess Track Title Based on Site
+* Extract Forced Subtitles if Present
+* Gather basic Language Information for tracks
+* Optional OCR of Subtitles for Identification: Compatibility with over 100 languages
+* Generate MKV from JSON output
+* Optional Validatidation MKV with modified https://github.com/werrpy/vdator/ [blutopia only]
+* Configuration via  JSON
+*  Gathers IMDB and TMDB Data
+* Enhanched Support for Anime Series
+* Generates  XML data during muxing
+* Easy Shorthands for Track Name in JSON
+* Support For single playlist TV Shows
+* Support For Batch Remuxing of TV Shows
+* Supoort For ISO Extraction
+* Can Generate Subtitle Images
+* Can Autoretrive Episode Titles

 # How to Install/Get Started